dustiny5/LA-Parking-Citations-2018/README.md

 - If \ doesn't work.
 Replace \ with /

 For those who want to dig in even deeper!
+- Feel free to play revise or play around with the code.
 - You can download the whole data located in the folder all data.
 The csv file contains more years.
 - Or from the kaggle website https://www.kaggle.com/cityofLA/los-angeles-parking-citations.
 You will need an account to download